mikeweinberg/cleaningdataproject/CodeBook.md

+This is CodeBook for the output of the script run_analysis.R.

-The script run_analysis.R produces a space-delimited file called summary_data_means.txt.
+It produces a space-delimited file called [summary_data_means.txt](summary_data_means.txt).

 In the file, there are 89 columns, 180 data rows, and 1 header row.
 The first 3 columns are the following: